Posts Tagged ‘adventure novels’

 Romance Novel Giveaways, the readers’ site for romance novels, is putting up our new release historical adventure-romance WHITE SPIRIT (A novel based on a true story) as the prize in a Giveaway for its members.
 Entries close October 29 PST.
 Interested?
 Check it out at http://romancenovelgiveaways.blogspot.co.nz/2016/10/white-spirit-by-y-lance-morcan-james.html

-White Spirit (A novel based on a true story)
+New cover reveal: ‘WHITE SPIRIT (A novel based on a true story)’

 White Spirit…the latest historical adventure novel from Lance & James Morcan.